Troubleshooting¶

 samplerate < 1

-If RUM data collection is incomplete, with no Resource or Action data:
+Is the collected RUM data incomplete, with no Resource or Action data?

-Resource and Action data are bound to Views, ensure that the - startView operation is performed.
-Refer to the RUM-View documentation to implement View event collection.
+Resource and Action data are bound to View.
+Ensure that there is a - startView operation.
+Refer to the RUM-View document to implement View event collection.

 -